It’s Not Enough, Scientists Say of World’s Greenhouse Gas Policies

 “We wanted to quantify the burden that is being left for young people, to support not only the legal case against the U.S. government, but also many other cases that can be brought against other governments,” Hansen said.

-The team said that even if global average temperatures stay below 1.5 degrees Centigrade (2.7 degrees Fahrenheit) above pre-industrial levels — the primary goal of the 2015 Paris climate agreement — climate feedbacks could be “slowed,” possibly leading to the partial melting of ice sheets and resulting sea level rise.
+The team said that even if global average temperatures stay below 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial levels — the primary goal of the 2015 Paris climate agreement — climate feedbacks could be “slowed,” possibly leading to the partial melting of ice sheets and resulting sea level rise.

 “It is apparent that governments are leaving this problem on the shoulders of young people,” Hansen said.
 “This will not be easy or inexpensive.”